RiverArchitect/RA_wiki/wiki/Installation.md

 - `tkinter`

 Additional packages:
-- `rpy2` and the R language: The *[Morphology\ModifyTerrain][5]* module requires [an installation of the R language](https://www.r-project.org/) in order to automate production of river topographic data via the [*RiverBuilder*](http://pasternack.ucdavis.edu/research/model-codes/river-builder/) R package.
-Note: environmental variables `%R_HOME%` and `%R_USER%` must also be properly defined in order for Python to access the user installation of R.
+- `rpy2` and the R language: The *[Morphology\ModifyTerrain][5]* module requires [an installation of the R language](https://www.r-project.org/) in order to automate the production of river topographic data via the [*RiverBuilder*](http://pasternack.ucdavis.edu/research/model-codes/river-builder/) R package.
+Note: environmental variables `%R_HOME%` and `%R_USER%` must also be properly defined for Python to access the user installation of R.

-*River Architect* incorporates a modified version of [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/), but a more proper way is installing `openpyxl` with *ArcPro*'s [package manager](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm).
+*River Architect* incorporates a modified version of [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/), but a more proper way is installing `openpyxl` with *ArcGIS Pro*'s [package manager](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm).
 Future versions may additionally require the `gdal` and `rasterio` packages (see [above](#raenv) instructions).\
-Furthermore, *River Architect* requires *ArcPro*'s "Spatial Analyst" and "3D" ([Volume Assessment](VolumeAssessment) only) extensions.
+Furthermore, *River Architect* requires *ArcGIS Pro*'s "Spatial Analyst" and "3D" ([Volume Assessment](VolumeAssessment) only) extensions.
 Another version of *River Architect* based on open-source geodata processing packages is planned for the future.

-Any folder beginning with a "." as for example `.cache` or `.idea` must not be modified or assessed by any other program, in particular during the execution of package methods.
+Any folder beginning with a "." for example `.cache` or `.idea` must not be modified or assessed by any other program, in particular during the execution of package methods.
 Files stored in `.templates` folders are directly called by the GUIs if user definitions are admitted.
-At the end of an execution, the applied modules have created their output folders, which are indicated in the command prompt.
+At the end of execution, the applied modules have created their output folders, which are indicated in the command prompt.

 ### Other Software
 A workbook editing software such as *Excel* or [*LibreOffice*][libreoffice] is required for modifications of user-defined databases (`.xlsx` files).

-For the visualization of geodata (`.shp` and `.tif` files), and mapping with project files (`.aprx`), an installation of *ArcPro* is required.
+For the visualization of geodata (`.shp` and `.tif` files), and mapping with project files (`.aprx`), an installation of *ArcGIS Pro* is required.
 Open-source alternatives are [*QGIS* ](https://www.qgis.org/en/site/forusers/download.html) or [SAGA](http://www.saga-gis.org/en/index.html) (*Please note: There are more GIS alternatives out there.*).

 ## Logfiles<a name="logs"></a>